 Top Maryland and Washington, D.C. medical malpractice attorneys are there for you when medical errors cause birth injuries

-When parents are faced with the tragic result of malpractice-caused birth injury, the attorneys at Schochor and Staton, P.A. are there to help see you through.
+When parents are faced with the tragic result of malpractice-caused birth injury, the attorneys at Schochor, Staton, Goldberg, and Cardea, P.A. are there to help see you through.
 We understand the pain and heartache caused by seeing your child suffer, and will be strong advocates for child’s legal rights.
 For more information, call our Maryland medical malpractice attorneys today at 410-234-1000 or use our contact form.